facebookresearch/CrypTen/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
-CrypTen is MIT licensed, as found in the LICENSE file.
+CrypTen is MIT licensed, as found in the LICENSE file..